BEST WAY TO SIT ON THE TOILET WHEN CONSTIPATED | 5 GUIDELINES

 - Photo credits: Licenses / Author

-The Semi-Squat posture is the best way to sit on the toilet when constipated because it relaxes the puborectalis muscles and keeps unlocked the kink at the entrance of the rectum.
+The Semi-Squat posture is the best way to sit on the toilet when constipated because it relaxes the puborectalis muscles and unlocks the kink at the entrance of the rectum.

 It also increases the anorectal angle and relaxes the sphincter.
 After defecation, the anorectal angle will decrease, and the kink locks again to prevent incontinence.

-Use a footstool the get the best out of this sitting position.
-This object raises your knees higher than your hips.
+Use a footstool to raise your knees higher than your hips.

-By using this way of sitting on the toilet bowl, you will be able to have stool evacuation often and without much effort.
+This way of sitting on the toilet bowl is essential.
+It helps to have stool evacuation often.
+And without much effort.
 For better results, squatting before going to the toilet is recommended.

 1. THE SEMI-SQUAT WAY

-The Semi-Squat posture is the best way to sit on the toilet when constipated because it starts to relax the puborectalis muscles and the anal sphincter.
+The semi-squat position is the best way to sit on the toilet when constipated because it starts to relax the puborectalis muscles and the anal sphincter.

 In this position, the kink at the entrance of the rectum will unlock, and the anorectal canal will have a clear path for the stool to move.
 After defecation, the anorectal angle decreases, and the kink at the entrance of the rectum will lock itself.

 Locking the kink is natural, and it prevents leaks and fecal incontinence.
 The only unnatural way to have stool evacuation is to keep the kink locked.